YashBaleri/Time_Keeper/README.md

 - **12/24 Hour Format**: Switch between time formats
 - **Seconds Display**: Optional seconds display
 - **Responsive Design**: Works seamlessly on all devices
+- **Resizable Interface**: Cards dynamically adjust to window size, perfect for split-screen use
+- **Mobile Optimized**: Fully functional on mobile devices with touch-friendly controls
+- **Flexible Layout**: Use it as a sidebar widget or full-screen application

 ## 🚀 Getting Started